fan2/mkdocs/docs/blog/posts/webdav/rclone-access-webdav.md

 3. If the source is a directory then it acts exactly like the [copy](https://rclone.org/commands/rclone_copy/) command.

 **copyurl** = download from URL to local Temp dir, then copy to the specified `dst:path`.

+!!! note "options/flags"

+    1. Use the `--dry-run` or the `--interactive`/`-i` flag to test without copying anything.
+    2. Use the `-P`/`--progress` flag to view real-time transfer statistics.
+    3. `-u`, `--update`: This forces rclone to skip any files which exist on the destination and have a modified time that is newer than the source file.

+        - Both the `copy` & `copyto` commands doesn't transfer files that are identical on src and dst, testing by size and modification time or MD5SUM.
+Therefore, there is no need to add the `-u` option/flag for `copy` & `copyto`.

+    4. `--name-transform` introduces path name transformations for `rclone copy`, `rclone sync`, and `rclone move`.
+These transformations enable modifications to source and destination file names by applying prefixes, suffixes, and other alterations during transfer operations.
+For detailed docs and examples, see [`convmv`](https://rclone.org/commands/rclone_convmv/).

 ### server-side copy